categories

 The food and beverage industry faces many challenges that can cause businesses to lose money, time, and resources.
 These challenges include:

-1. Data sorting challenges
+1. Data Sorting Challenges

 Manual sorting of data in the F&B industry is a challenging task to accomplish.
 Moreover, it is time-consuming and prone to human error.